pgeu/pgeu-system/docs/confreg/emails.md

 Senderaddr
 :  Email-address used to send the email.
 Be careful about what is used here, should always be one where the sending server sets proper DKIM.
+For non-superusers only addresses registered as either contact or sponsor address for an existing conference can be used.
+For superusers, any address at all can be used, so be careful!

 Sendername
 :  Name of the sender (typically the conference series name, if sent